wp-plugins/woocommerce-compare-products/readme.txt

 == Upgrade Notice ==

+= 2.1.9.1 =
+Upgrade now for undefined index bug fix that surfaced in version 2.1.9

 = 2.1.9 =
 Update now for full compatibility with soon to be released WooCommerce version 2.1 - backward compatible to version 2.0